apache/mxnet/docs/tutorials/gluon/gluon.md

 Loss functions take (output, label) pairs and compute a scalar loss for each sample in the mini-batch.
 The scalars measure how far each output is from the label.

-There are many predefined loss functions in `foo.loss`.
+There are many predefined loss functions in `gluon.loss`.
 Here we use `softmax_cross_entropy_loss` for digit classification.

 To compute loss and backprop for one iteration, we do: